HASwitchPlate/openHASP-docs/docs/integrations/home-assistant/howto.md

 1. Connect your plates to the [network](../../installation/wifi-setup.md).
 Static DHCP or fixed IP is not needed as communication only happes through MQTT.
 2. Set the [GPIO configuration](../../configuration/gpio.md) corresponding to your hardware (important for them to be detected as entities), save and reboot.
+3. Restart Home Assistant.
-3. Set the [MQTT server](../../configuration/mqtt.md) settings and make sure each plate has a unique node name, save and reboot.
+4. Set the [MQTT server](../../configuration/mqtt.md) settings and make sure each plate has a unique node name, save and reboot.

 The component will automatically discover the plates and you will see them appearing in _Home Assistant > Configuration > Integrations > HASP-Open Hardware Edition_.

 When Home Assistant detects your plate, you will have to give it a name.
 In the examples below both name and node name is `plate35`.

+Currently you will get a warning that you need to add manual configuration for the objects in your `configuration.yaml`, that's no problem, read ahead.

 ### Example